 Relocating to Malta from France

 France and Malta are part of the European Union, so there are no visa requirements for relocation to one of the countries.
 Yet, French citizens must register with the authorities in Malta at the time of arrival.
 If you already have accommodation in Malta, you can receive a temporary residence permit.
-As for permanent residence permit, this is normally issued after living at least 5 years in Malta.
+As for a permanent residence permit, this is normally issued after living at least 5 years in Malta.
 Interested in relocating from France to Malta?
 We kindly invite you to get in touch with one of our immigration lawyers in Malta and see the general rules implicated.
 You can also ask for assistance if you would like to relocate the company from France to Malta.

 Why relocate to Malta?